Muammar the Mutable:

 The revered performance artist and culture maven, the great Laurie Anderson, has a public service announcement video which I had the pleasure to hear her relay to a live audience some 20 years ago at The Brooklyn Academy of Music.
 The title, but even more so, the content of this particular PSA is provocative to say the least – “Women and Money”.
 With her usual mesmerizing, story book cadence, Laurie tells of a particular parade she partook in during the 1980’s, a heavily media covered demonstration of protest that was held at Manhattan’s Playboy Club.

 Ms. Anderson acted as the protest movement’s spokesperson, explaining to the large gathering of the press that her group had convened at The Playboy Club that particular day to protest the economic exploitation of women.
 That, and they were calling for a ban of various animal words which had come to symbolize women in general, such as “bunny, chick, fox, and pussy cat”.
 Laurie went so far as to design protest pamphlets which boldly illustrated these baby animals, emphasizing that their improper sexist symbolic association was contributing to the overall steady economic decline of women across the globe.

 In the midst of handing out these pamphlets of protest, an actual victim of exploitation approached the renowned artist inquiring about the commotion.

 In other words, a Playboy Bunny who was about to begin her shift came up to Laurie and asked what was going on.

 Laurie handed the Bunny one of her Bunny pamphlets and began explaining the protest group’s purpose for being there, when the cocktail waitress interrupted her, saying,

 “Listen….Honey….I make $800 a week at this job.
 I’ve got 3 kids to support.
 This is the best job I’ve ever had.
 So if you want to talk about Women and Money, why don’t you go down to the Garment District where women make 10 cents an hour, and why don’t you go and march around down there?”

-To which the artistically brilliant, but admittedly befuddled Laurie Anderson replied, “Hmmmmmm.”
+To which the brilliant but admittedly befuddled Laurie Anderson replied, “Hmmmmmm.”